NShumway/CollabCanvas/README.md

 3. Use Ctrl+] / Ctrl+[ shortcuts for quick layer changes

 **Copy/Paste & Duplication:**
-1. Select shapes you want to copy
+1. **Copy (Ctrl+C)**: Select shapes and press Ctrl+C to copy to clipboard
-2. Press Ctrl+C to copy (or Ctrl+D to duplicate immediately)
+2. **Paste (Ctrl+V)**: Move cursor to desired location and press Ctrl+V - shapes appear at cursor position
-3. Press Ctrl+V to paste with automatic offset
+3. **Duplicate (Ctrl+D)**: Press Ctrl+D to duplicate with 20px offset from original position
-4. Relative positions are preserved for multi-shape copies
+4. Relative positions between shapes are preserved in all operations
+5. Paste behavior: Center of copied shapes appears at your cursor location

 **Canvas Export:**
 1. Click the Export button in toolbar